section-engineering-education/engineering-education/content/articles/how-to-create-font-chooser-app/index.md

 ### How to create a font chooser app using python
-A font picker is a simple application that allows you to browse through all the fonts installed on your computer, and filter down your options to find the ideal one for your project or work.
+A font picker is a simple application that allows you to browse through all the fonts installed on your computer, filtering down your options to find the ideal one for your project.

 In this tutorial, the Tkinter Python library will be used to construct a font chooser application.

-### Table of content.
+### Table of contents
 - Prerequisites
 - What is Tkinter?
 - Creating a font chooser app